jashkenas/lil-license/FAQ.md

 you well.

 This license is a terrible idea.
-Open source authors need to be paid for their work!
+Authors of software need to be able to be paid for their work!

 Check out [License Zero](https://licensezero.com/).
-It helps open source software stay free for use and modification for non-commercial purposes, while commercial users can be required to pay after a trial period.
+It helps software stay free for use and modification for non-commercial purposes, while commercial users can be required to pay after a trial period.

 I decided to license my project under the LIL.
 Does anyone care?